-- buf The buffer containing user input. - len The length of buf in bytes.
+buf The buffer containing user input.

 log_stdout

 int (log_stdout)(const char buf, unsigned int len);

 The log_stdout() function is only used if the standard output does not correspond to a tty device.
 It is called whenever data can be read from the command but before it is written to the standard output.
 This allows the plugin to reject data if it chooses to (for instance if the output contains banned content).
 Returns 1 if the data should be passed to the user, 0 if the data is rejected (which will terminate the running command) or -1 if an error occurred.